-The CYCLONE is easy to inflate in light or stronger winds and will quickly rise overhead to the flying position.

-The best launch characteristics are usually with the trimmers in the fully closed position, maillons aligned, unless the wind at launch is more than about 10km/h, in which case we recommend that the trimmers be partially released for launch.
+Your paraglider is easy to inflate in both light or stronger winds and will quickly rise overhead to the flying position.
+The best inflation technique is to hold one A-riser in each hand.
+The best launch characteristics are obtained with the trimmers in the fully closed position, maillons aligned, unless the wind at launch is more than about 10km/h, in which case we recommend that the trimmers be partially released for launch.